 The modal verbs in English grammar are can, could, may, might, must, need not, shall/will, should/ought to.
 They express things like ability, permission, possibility, obligation etc. Modal verbs only have one form.
 They do not take -s in the simple present and they do not have a past simple or past participle form.
-Some modal verbs have alternative forms which allow us to express the same ideas in different tenses.
+However, some modal verbs have alternative forms which allow us to express the same ideas in different tenses.

 Max’s father is a mechanic.
 He might retire soon, so he thinks Max should work in the garage more often.